B3tty/storytel-backend/README.md

 - Alternatively you can run the project in your IDE by right-clicking on the `MessageController` class and selecting "Run as Java Application".
 - Once the application is running, you can test the API endpoints using a tool like Postman or cURL.
-For example, to create a new message, you can send a POST request to http://localhost:8080/api/messages with a JSON payload like this:
+For example, to create a new message, you can send a POST messageRequest to http://localhost:8080/api/messages with a JSON payload like this:

 ```json